blurringtheboundaries/learning/GitHub-ScreenReader-Instructions.md

 #### Creating a heading
 - To create a new heading, navigate to the first line of text and press the # sign followed by a space.
 Then type the text for the heading.
 - Add a new line by pressing the enter key
-- Type the pound sign the desired number of times to create that level heading, followed by a space and the text for the heading.
+- To create sub-level headings, type the pound sign the desired number of times followed by the space bar, then type the desired text.

 #### Creating a bullet list
 - Type a dash followed by a space and the text.